www.lumen-perfectus.com

 Camera Equipment

 I use Canon EOS gear in the field.
 In May, 2017, I purchased a Canon EOS 5D Mark IV DSLR body.
 This replaced the 5D Mark III I bought in late December, 2012, which replaced the 'original' 5D I got in April, 2007.
 That camera had been a solid, reliable workhorse that ended our years of shooting film.
-The Mark III proved to be a significant advance in many ways; I think my photography benefited greatly, and I hope I can one day say the same about the Mark IV.
+The Mark III proved to be a significant advance in many ways; I think my photography benefited greatly, and I can say the same about the Mark IV.
 I use two Canon lenses, an EF 24-70mm F/2.8L II USM and an EF 100-400mm F/4.5-5.6L IS II USM, which in August, 2018, replaced an original (“series I”) I'd used for over sixteen years.
 I also have a Sigma 20mm F/1.4 'Art' lens.
 I use Canon's 12mm and 25mm extension tubes for macro photography.
 I also have a Canon 1.4x teleconverter.

 All of this fits into a Renaissance Photo Tech P3 backpack.
 With the tripod this kit weighs over 30 pounds.
 Sadly, Bruce retired and closed RPT (and photobackpacker.com) in 2014; these wonderful backpacks are no more.